 Raleigh, Wake County, NC Attorney for Drunk Driving Defense

-1st DON'T HAVE A CONVERSATION WITH THE OFFICER.
+1st DON'T HAVE A CONVERSATION WITH THE LAW ENFORCEMENT OFFICER.
 Remain silent.
 The officer will ask you questions to get you to admit facts that help the court find you guilty of driving while impaired.

 If you tell the officer where you are coming from, the officer will testify you came from an area where alcohol was available.